-- Coordinate or participate with producers in at least two local trade shows, consumer fairs, sales promotions with retailers or other events.
+- 1. Coordinate or participate with producers in at least two local trade shows, consumer fairs, sales promotions with retailers or other events.
 These may include the Lodging, Hospitality, and Food Service Expo, the Made in Hawaii Festival, and the County Farm Fairs, Hawaii Coffee Association Conference, Kau Coffee Fest, and others. - 2.
 Coordinate or participate with producers in at least two Mainland trade shows and retail store promotions.
 These may include the Society of American Florists Expo; the Tropical Plant Industry Expo; the Super Floral Expo; the Produce Marketing Association Fresh Summit; the Specialty Coffee Association of America Trade Show; the Winter Fancy Food Show; and the Natural Products Expo West.
 Provide option to facilitate freight consolidation to lower trade show material freight costs and improve logistic control. - 3.
 Coordinate or participate with producers in at least four foreign trade activities (including trade missions and reverse trade missions) to and from selected markets.
-These may include the Japan Food and Beverage Exhibition (FoodEx) 2013, Tokyo Gift Show, Gulfood (Dubai), and/or Grocery Innovation Trade Show in Canada.
-Provide option to facilitate freight consolidation to lower trade show material freight costs and improve logistic control.

-- 4. Maintain the Hawaii agricultural producers' database on MDB's website to facilitate sales arising from trade leads and inquiries. - 5.
+These may include FOODEX 2014 (Japan), Food and Hotel Asia (Singapore), Fancy Food Australia, and Canada Health Food Association 2014.
+Provide possible options to facilitate freight consolidation to lower trade show material freight costs and improve logistics control or assist with in-country costs. - 4.
+Maintain or develop options for the Hawaii agricultural producers' database on MDB's website to facilitate sales arising from trade leads and inquiries. - 5.
 Performance measures for activities stated above will include the number of trade leads generated per event, number of new companies participating, expected annual sales generated after the event, floor sales executed at the event, and sales generated six months after the event, return-on-investment (ROI) on the event, and number of website hits over time. - 6.
 Reporting requirements for each event are a preliminary report after 60 days of the event and a final report after 240 days of the event.
 Farmer's market reporting will be in conjunction with the organization managing the market and will include gross sales, number of vendors and public attendance. - 7.
 When possible, recruit bi-lingual, tri-lingual staff to facilitate marketing Hawaii agricultural products to global consumers.

-Offer a Sponsorship and Product Promotion request for proposal (RFP) process to attract a larger pool of applicants and to ensure greater effectiveness, transparency and accountability.
+Objective: Offer a Sponsorship and Product Promotion request for proposal (SPP) process to attract a larger pool of applicants and to ensure greater effectiveness, transparency and accountability.

-- 1. Consider proposals from targeted agriculture trade associations with clear goals, feasible objectives, well-defined deliverables and measurable performances focusing on those companies in the mature life cycle phase.
-For example, the expected return on investment (ROI) for tradeshows is on average, 12 to 1. - Meet with potential participants to keep them updated on program changes and to conduct outreach activities on an ongoing basis.
-The outreach target for fiscal year 2013 is four trade associations. - Request that proposals include "Buy Local, It Matters" campaign and "EAT LOCAL" message to support Goal 1 to move Hawaii toward food security and food self-sufficiency.
+1. Consider proposals from targeted agriculture trade associations with clear goals, feasible objectives, well-defined deliverables and measurable performances - focusing on those companies in the mature life cycle phase.
+For example, the expected return on investment (ROI) for tradeshows is on average, 12 to 1.

+- Meet with potential participants to keep them updated on program changes and to conduct outreach activities on an ongoing basis.
+The outreach target for fiscal year 2014 is 10 trade associations or community groups. - 3.
+Request that proposals include "Buy Local, It Matters" campaign and "EAT LOCAL" message to support Goal 1 to move Hawaii toward food security and food self-sufficiency.